Akshar-Patel-IN/needleman-wunsch-hadoop-spark/README.md

 ###### :rocket: my first hadoop project :rocket:
 ## Needleman-Wunsch Algorithm: Parallel Implementation of Needleman-Wunsch Algorithm using Hadoop-Spark and C
 ### A Parallel Implementation of Needleman-Wunsch Algorithm in Python using Apache Hadoop and Apache Spark.
-The same was implemented using C using different parallel techniques for the comparison.
+The same was implemented in C using different parallel techniques for the comparison.

 * Technologies: C, Pthreads, Python, Apache Hadoop, Apache Spark
 * Tools and OS: Atom, Ubuntu